alexsexton/kitchen-sink/Readme.md

 ## CSS / SCSS

-Combines GDS things and my own things and probably some bourbon tings.
+Combines GDS things and my own things and probably some bourbon things.
 Any element with a role= gets the same class name.
-Name elements using only classes and for fucks sake give things meaningful names.
+Name elements using classes and for fucks sake give things meaningful names.
 SMACSS is considered the preferred structure for naming things.
 Use .js-[name] or #js-[name] for hooking into JavaScript/jQuery.
 Do not nest selectors more than 3 levels deep.
 We want the output to be efficient.